 There are other methods to deal with cervical disc lesions.
 These methods include joint manipulation, therapeutic stretching (such as physiotherapy) and other therapy modalities.
 All these are therapeutic exercises which will help ease muscle tightness, restore flexibility and movement.

 An even better approach, however, that will help you speed up recovery, is a special orthopaedic device called the Spinal Backrack that can be used from the comfort of your own home.

 Backrack Technology - Self Treatment of Most Back Problems

-It is designed by top spine specialists from Harley Street, renowned for their advancements in the spinal care.
-Backrack is clinically tested and it is already in use by medical professionals and therapists alike.
-You too can keep it at home to help relieve back pain naturally.
+It has been designed by top spine specialists from Harley Street, renowned for their advancements in the spinal care field.
+Backrack is clinically tested, and it is already in use by medical professionals and therapists alike.
+You too can use it at home to help relieve back pain naturally.

 With its unique “S” shape, the Backrack comfortably fits the unique curvature of the spine.
-The frame of the Backrack device has been integrated with unique wooden nodules that put gentle pressure on the either side of each vertebrae so the spine get decompressed.
-Different exercises target different regions of the spine and helps treat over 98% of all back pains.
+The frame of the Backrack device has been integrated with unique wooden nodules that put gentle pressure on either side of each vertebra so the spine gets decompressed.
+Different exercises target different regions of the spine and help treat over 98% of all back pains.

 There are other products on the market that try to provide solution to the same problem, back pain, but they are either too complex to use or they don’t target the root cause of pain.
 The Backrack is not only simple in design and usability but also works on the underlying cause of back pain using spinal decompression therapy.